zulucmd/zulu/site/content/getting_started.md

 ## Using the Zulu Library

-To implement Zulu you need to create a bare main.go file and a `rootCmd` file.
+To implement Zulu, you need to create a bare `main.go` file and a `rootCmd` file.
 You can optionally provide additional commands as you see fit.

 ### Create root command